samirak93/analytics/_posts/2018-03-31-Deploy-bokeh-server-plots-using-heroku.md

 Once that is done, you can either choose "Automatic deploy', which will deploy and update the app automatically, every time you make a commit to the repository.

-Else you could select "Manual deploy" and deploy the repository manually each time.
+Else you could select "Manual deploy" and deploy the repository manually each time you update the repository.
 You can check build log inside "**Build **master**"**.
 Any error (in requirements/runtime txt files) will be shown here.